01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 ![](images/totalincunknown.png)

 >*As may be expected, the hotter months, July and August, show higher ridership of all users with members being slightly higher.
-From July until December as the total number of rides declines, casual riders show progressively less ridership than members, a trend that is seen in January through April as ridership increases as the weather gets warmer.*
+From July until December as the total number of rides declines, casual riders show progressively less ridership than members, a trend that is mirrored in January through April when overall ridership increases as the weather gets warmer, with casual riders continuing to lag behind members in total rides.*

 ![](images/totmonth.png)